 AVR controlled signal generator-1 layer PCB prototype

-AVR controlled signal generator Circuit image
+AVR controlled signal generator schematic

 When Circuit is designed, then follows PCB tracing.
 The resulting PCB I got is here:

 Not all traces were routed.
-I will need to connect some places with wires, because there left some traces unrouted.
+I will need to connect some places with wires because there left some traces unrouted.

 You have to peel the protective layer and expose through the mask: